4d/go-mobile/docs/project-definition/publishing.md

 This method handles all incoming requests from the mobile apps and accepts or denies the connection.
 See the [On Mobile App Authentication](../4d/on-mobile-app-authentication) database method page for a full description of the method.

+The most common and comfortable way to authenticate mobile users is to rely on email authentication.
 For a detailed example of email-based double authentication, please refer to [this tutorial](../tutorials/login-forms/email.md).

 ### Login Form